okfn/opendataeditor/docs/source/documentation/welcome.md

 ### Any Distribution

-Go to the [RELEASES](https://github.com/okfn/opendataeditor/releases) and download the most recent **AppImage** file.
+Download the most recent **AppImage** file as per above instructions.

 After downloading, you have to make it executable:

 ![MAKE EXECUTABLE](./assets/getting-started/gs-linux-executable.png)